mrazomej/phd/src/chapter_01/section_02_gene_reg.md

     + \frac{R}{N_{NS}} e^{-\beta \Delta \varepsilon_R}
 }.
 $$
-Determining $r_m$ or $\gamma_m$ directly from experiments, although possible, it represents an enormous technical challenge.
+Determining $r_m$ or $\gamma_m$ directly from experiments, although possible, represents an enormous technical challenge.
 A convenient metric we can use instead is what we call the fold-change in gene expression. [@Fig:ch1_fig04](B) shows a schematic representation of what we mean by the fold-change.
-This ratiometric quantity normalizes the expression level of a gene with regulation given by a transcriptional repressor by the expression level of the same gene in the absence of the regulation--via a knock-out of the repressor gene for example.
+This ratiometric quantity normalizes the expression level of a gene with regulation given by a transcriptional repressor by the expression level of the same gene in the absence of the regulation--via a knock-out of the repressor gene, for example.
 Mathematically this is defined as
 $$
 \text{fold-change} \equiv \frac{m_{ss}(R > 0)}{m_{ss}(R = 0)}.
 $$
-This expression is convenient because upon taking the ratio of these steady-state mRNA counts the ratio $r_m / \gamma_m$ drops out of the equation.
+This expression is convenient because upon taking the ratio of these steady-state mRNA counts, the ratio $r_m / \gamma_m$ drops out of the equation.
 All we are left is then the ratio of the $p_{\text{bound}}$s
 $$
 \text{fold-change} = \frac{p_{\text{bound}}(R > 0)}{p_{\text{bound}}(R = 0)}.